Nachhaltigkeit

 Verwandle deinen Balkon oder deine Terrasse in ein Paradies für Wildbienen

-Today we would like to go into one plant brick in particular - the organic plant brick "Flowers for wild bees" - which not only offers a breathtaking look, but also does something good for the little helpers of our nature.
+Today we would like to focus on one planting brick in particular - the organic planting brick "Flowers for wild bees" - which not only offers a breathtaking look, but also does something good for the little helpers of our nature.

 typology

-Plant bricks, also known as plant bricks, are an innovation in urban planting.
-They usually consist of a specialized substrate into which a seed mix is placed.
-In our case, the organic plant brick "Flowers for wild bees", the focus is on a diverse sea of flowers that is specially tailored to the needs of the hard-working insects.
+Plant bricks, also called plant tiles, are an innovation in the field of urban planting.
+They usually consist of a specialised substrate into which a seed mixture is placed.
+In our case, the organic plant brick "Flowers for wild bees", the focus is on a diverse sea of flowers that is specially tailored to the needs of the busy insects.

 Origin

 The idea for plant tiles actually comes from the field of green roofs.
-There they have long been a tried and tested means of planting green roofs easily and effectively.
-However, they are increasingly finding their way into our gardens and onto our balconies to provide blooming splendor and a habitat for insects.
+For a long time, they were a tried and tested way of planting green roofs easily and effectively.
+But they are increasingly finding their way into our gardens and onto our balconies to ensure they bloom and provide a habitat for insects.

-The sight offered by a blooming plant brick is spectacular.
-When the late bloomer is in top form, a colorful sea of flowers is created that makes every balcony an eye-catcher.
-And best of all, you are making a contribution to preserving biodiversity by providing food and a habitat for wild bees and other insects.
+The sight of a flowering plant brick is spectacular.
+When the late bloomer is at its peak, a colorful sea of flowers is created that turns every balcony into an eye-catcher.
+And the best part: you are contributing to the preservation of biodiversity by providing wild bees and other insects with food and a habitat.

 Care

 Plant bricks are designed as extremely easy-care balcony plants.
-They get by with little fertilizer and are usually equipped with plants that can survive short periods of drought without any problems.
-Nevertheless, it is of course important to keep an eye on your plants and to take care of them if necessary.
+They require little fertilizer and are usually filled with plants that can survive short dry periods without any problems.
+However, it is still important to keep an eye on your plants and care for them if necessary.

 irrigation

-Although plant bricks are generally rather undemanding, they are of course happy about a regular and sufficient water supply.
-Especially in summer, when the sun shines on the balcony all day, it can get dry quickly.
-This is where the subject of "balcony watering" comes into play.
-An automatic watering system ensures the ideal conditions for your plant bricks.
-Here, the Boum irrigation system has proven particularly effective.
-With its intelligent controls and the ability to care for up to twelve bricks or containers, it's the perfect solution for those who want the best possible care for their late bloomers, but don't always have the time (or inclination) to do it manually .
+Although plant bricks are generally rather undemanding, they naturally appreciate a regular and sufficient supply of water.
+Especially in summer, when the sun shines on the balcony all day, it can quickly become dry.
+This is where the topic of "balcony watering" comes into play.
+An automatic watering system ensures the ideal conditions for your plant brick.
+The Boum watering system has proven particularly useful here.
+With its intelligent control and the ability to supply up to twelve plant bricks or containers, it is the perfect solution for all those who want to provide their late bloomers with the best possible care, but do not always have the time (or the desire) to do this manually.

-With little effort, we create an oasis for insects in our urban environment - and for ourselves.
-Start now and turn your balcony into an insect paradise!"
+With little effort, we can create an oasis for insects in our urban environment - and for ourselves.
+Start now and turn your balcony into an insect paradise!

 Reading next